rspamd/rspamd.com/doc/migration.md

 ## Migration to Rspamd 2.6

-It is necessary to clear the browser cache and restart the browser for the GUI to work properly after upgrading to 2.6
+It is necessary to clear the browser cache and restart the browser for the GUI to work properly after upgrading to 2.6.

+`Neural networks` plugin training data will also be lost as the internal structure of the NN has been reworked in an incompatible way.
+Further training should continue as usually.

 ## Migration to Rspamd 2.0